Skip to main content

 Branding is key to any monopoly, but it must be backed by substance.

 As a small start-up, how can you put together the 4 elements above (brand, scale, network effects, and technology) to form your eventual monopoly?
-Thiel outlines 3 important steps in the process of building a monopoly – get more details in our full book summary or get a copy of the the book.
+Thiel outlines 3 important steps in the process of building a monopoly -that you can learn about in detail from our complete Zero to One summary.

 Some foundations, once put in place, cannot be undone.
-Hence, it’s crucial to start your company with the right foundations, and here are some key ideas elaborated on in the book and the complete 11-page summary.
+Hence, it’s crucial to start your company with the right foundations, and here are some key ideas elaborated on in the book and also covered in our 14-page summary.

 Zero to One summary_right-foundations